themancalledjakob/unityWebGlBookAdvancedExample/README.md

 # unityWeglBookAdvancedExample
-how to put a blender 3d model in the browser with unity and play around with sound and models from the [internet](https://www.turbosquid.com/Search/3D-Models/free/blend "it's free!").
+how to put a blender 3d model in the browser with unity and play around with [sound](https://freesound.org "it's free!") and [3d models](https://www.turbosquid.com/Search/3D-Models/free/blend "it's free!") from the internet.

 [video tutorial](https://www.uploadedyet.com "Click")